Red Sorghum (film): Style

 Like Zhang's later film, The Road Home (1999), Red Sorghum is narrated by the main characters' grandson, but Red Sorghum lacks the flashback framing device of The Road Home (the viewer never sees the narrator).

 The cinematography by cinematographer Gu Changwei makes use of rich, intense colors.
 Zhang himself was a cinematographer prior to his directorial debut, and worked closely with Gu.
 The use of red showcases the rich vitality of the sorghum fields, as well as the director's personal style.

-Reception
+The film is often considered the prime example of the transitional filmmaking period in China between the Fifth Generation and the more commercialised and entertainment-driven films after the late 1980s and the restructuring of state-owned film studios.

+Analysis and reception

 Upon its release, Red Sorghum garnered international acclaim, most notably winning the coveted Golden Bear at the 1988 Berlin International Film Festival.

+Red Sorghum has an approval rating of 85% on review aggregator website Rotten Tomatoes, based on 13 reviews, and an average rating of 8.1/10.

 Roger Ebert said, in his review and synopsis in Chicago Sun-Times, "There is a strength in the simplicity of this story, in the almost fairy-tale quality of its images and the shocking suddenness of its violence, that Hollywood in its sophistication has lost."

+Zhang Yimou describes his film as a "bastard" work arising from both his artistic sensibility and popular appeal.
+According to Zhang's "Director's Statement on Red Sorghum":